 Your veins are responsible for taking oxygen-depleted blood back to your heart.
 The valves in your vein prevent the blood from flowing backward.
 So when these valves don’t work properly, your veins will struggle to send deoxygenated blood back to your heart.
 Instead, these failed valves will let the blood flow backward—and that’s when your blood starts getting pooled.

-So when the valves in your veins don’t work properly, chronic venous insufficiency or CVI happens.
+So when the valves in your veins don’t work properly, chronic venous insufficiency can develop.

-When your veins start pooling or collecting blood in your lower legs, they’ll feel an increased blood pressure.
+When blood is collecting in your lower legs you may feel an increase in blood pressure.
 With the increased pressure on your veins, you’ll damage your capillaries.
 Once your capillaries get damaged, your proteins will start leaking inside your tissues.
-This leakage, in turn, causes blood cells, proteins, and fluids to build up; this buildup leads to peripheral edema—excessive swelling in legs.
+This leakage, in turn, causes blood cells, proteins, and fluids to build up; this buildup leads to peripheral edema— or excessive swelling in legs.